 I was completely obsessed with the cake and cupcakes Craft Cakes CLT created for the party!
 She executed my vision to the T!
 And bonus, y'all - they taste just as good as they look!
 Oh, and those cookies.
 Holy moly.
 Talk about delicious!
 Andrea with OneChic Cookie created these yummy and beautiful cookies.
 There were none left by the end of the party!
 The adorable cake topper is a banner from Etsy shop, Ay Mujer.

-I'm a sucker for a good margarita.
+I seriously love a good margarita.
 So, I had to make sure we had plenty of tasty marg's for our guests.
 I know it's a childs birthday party, but let's face it - how many friends does a one year old have?!
 These early birthday celebrations are more for the parents, so don't forget to include adult beverages in addition to child friendly options.
 Keep scrolling to the end of this post where I'm sharing my tried and true margarita recipe!

 When you're planning a party, think carefully about where you place food and drinks.
 Your guests will tend to gravitate towards the bar and the food.
 So for a casual party, like this, I decided to put chips and salsa on each table so that guests had something to munch on while sitting and chatting with each other.
 I didn't want everyone to feel like they had to stand and eat because tacos aren't exactly a one handed food.
 Don't feel like you need to keep the food located in one place - spread it out amongst the party area.